Parton Showers

 antenna showers and the Dire dipole showers.
 Thereby comparisons between

-these different shower approaches become easier.
-A warning, however,
+different shower approaches become easier.

 Since early days PYTHIA 8 has allowed external shower programs